White Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (4-0) will take the mound for the Rays, his sixth start of the season.
+- The Rays will send Zach Eflin (3-0) to the mound for his fourth start this season.

-- McClanahan has pitched five or more innings in five straight games and will look to extend that streak.
+- Eflin has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent